- Search The Registry

 *On this date in 1960, the Nashville sit-ins occurred.
-This was part of a nonviolent direct action campaign to end racial segregation at lunch counters in downtown Nashville, Tennessee.
+This was part of a nonviolent direct action campaign to end Jim Crow segregation at lunch counters in downtown Nashville, Tennessee.

 The sit-in campaign, coordinated by the Nashville Student Movement and Nashville Christian Leadership Council, was notable for its early success and emphasis on disciplined nonviolence.
-Over the course of the campaign, sit-ins were staged at numerous stores in Nashville's central business district.
-White onlookers often verbally or physically attacked sit-in participants, who consisted mainly of Black college students.
+Throughout the campaign, sit-ins were staged at stores in Nashville's central business district.
+White onlookers often verbally or physically attacked sit-in participants, mainly Black college students.
 Despite their refusal to retaliate, over 150 students were eventually arrested for refusing to vacate store lunch counters when ordered to do so by police.
-At trial, the students were represented by a group of 13 lawyers, headed by Z. Alexander Looby.
+At trial, the students were represented by a group of 13 lawyers headed by Z. Alexander Looby.

 On May 10, 1960, six downtown stores began serving black customers at their lunch counters for the first time.
-Although the initial campaign successfully desegregated downtown lunch counters, sit-ins, pickets, and protests against other segregated facilities continued in Nashville until passage of the Civil Rights Act of 1964, which ended overt, legally sanctioned segregation nationwide.
-Many of the organizers of the Nashville sit-ins went on to become important leaders in the 20th century American Civil Rights Movement.
+Although the initial campaign successfully desegregated downtown lunch counters, sit-ins, pickets, and protests against other segregated facilities continued in Nashville until the Civil Rights Act of 1964 ended overt, legally sanctioned segregation nationwide.
+Many of the organizers of the Nashville sit-ins went on to become important leaders in the 20th-century American Civil Rights Movement.